 When a customer places an order, the fulfillment process begins.
-For e-commerce businesses, that usually means printing invoices, picking inventory, packaging items properly and choosing the shipping service are all tasks you will need to do.
+For eCommerce businesses, that usually means printing invoices, picking inventory, packaging items correctly, and choosing the shipping service are all tasks you will need to do.

 Once the customer finalizes the order, the clock starts ticking.
 There are many steps from getting your product out of the warehouse and delivered to the customer.
-Getting it done in a timely manner — without any errors — is crucial to avoid delays, customer complaints and lost money.
+Getting it done promptly — without any errors — is crucial to avoid delays, customer complaints, and lost money.

-In our fast-paced world, customers want their orders yesterday.
-Improper packaging, damage in transit, slow shipping speeds and incorrect orders are not something they are willing to tolerate.
+In our fast-paced world, customers wanted their orders yesterday.
+Improper packaging, damage in transit, slow shipping speeds, and incorrect orders are not something they are willing to tolerate.
 Make a mistake, and the customer might never do business with you again.

 Fulfilling orders quickly and correctly is important

 Customers are counting on you to get it right.
-They may have a birthday or holiday coming up, and they chose your item as the gift.
+They may have a birthday or holiday and choose your item as a gift.
 Even everyday items such as housewares and toiletries should be treated with just as much attention when you ship them.

 Customers want to receive goods fast, and they will not tolerate mistakes.
-Shipping in a timely manner and getting the correct items to their doorstep is no longer considered “good” or “above-average” customer service.
+Shipping promptly and getting the correct items to their doorstep is no longer considered “good” or “above-average” customer service.
 It is the minimum expectation.

 Amazon re-defined fast shipping ever since they introduced “free” two-day shipping.
 Heck, they have even pioneered overnight and same-day delivery for a growing number of items.
 Customers view speedy and precise order fulfillment as the norm.
-To survive, your e-commerce startup may need to offer similar incentives if it can.
-If not there ought to be another unique selling point to make up for it.
-Either way, prompt order fulfillment is still important to keeping customers happy.
+To survive, your e-commerce startup may need to offer similar incentives it can.
+If not, there ought to be another unique selling point to make up for it.
+Either way, prompt order fulfillment is still essential to keeping customers happy.